 The cauliflower breaks easily into florets once it's cooked, no fancy carving skills involved.
 You can also wedge it or slice through the whole head easily.
 The cheesy goodness melts throughout the cauliflower while it bakes, so every bite is equally delicious.

-I found this this veggie dish in GFF Magazine and made it my own.
-It really is crazy easy, totally delish & naturally gluten-free, so you’re not making a bunch of ingredient swaps.
+I found this this whole roasted cauliflower recipe in GFF Magazine and made it my own.
+It really is crazy easy, totally delish & naturally gluten-free, so you're not making a bunch of ingredient swaps.
 Make this recipe for anyone you love, anyone you want to be in love with, or yourself – because it’s yummy and sharing may cause you to want to stab someone with your fork.

 Let's get clear: whole baked cauliflower is the business.
 And covering it in cheese is the business + the cheddar.
 If you or someone in your crew has been on the fence about cauliflower, this is the recipe to address that issue.